 Your favorite piece of cardio equipment—whether it’s the stationary bike, treadmill or elliptical—is teeming with germs.
 FitRated’s study found that an ordinary treadmill hosts 70 times more bacteria than an ordinary water faucet.
 Don’t count on the person who used the cardio equipment before you to wipe it down.
 Disinfect every inch of it yourself before and after each use with an EPA-registered antibacterial spray for gym equipment like Clear Gear.
 Hit everything from the pedals and handlebars to the water bottle holder and display screen.

 While many water fountains may contain harsh chemicals like chlorine that fight germs, they also host mold and rust.
 Mold carries bacteria and viruses that cause respiratory infections and rust can cause tetanus when in contact with broken skin.
 Skip the risk altogether and bring your own water bottle to the gym.

 Studies show that sinks are the germiest spots in the gym.
 Locker room and bathroom sinks harbor nasty germs that cause skin infections, septicemia, pneumonia and meningitis, among other serious illnesses.
 Use a disinfectant wipe or paper towel to touch faucet handles or reduce your risk of exposure by using antibacterial hand sanitizer until you can access a less risky sink.

-Click through to learn how Clear Gear gym disinfectant and equipment odor spray can help make the gym a safer place to work out.
+Click through to learn how Clear Gear gym disinfectant and sports equipment odor spray can help make the gym a safer place to work out.